scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 The following is a checklist of recommendations when setting up a client application that accesses ScalarDB Cluster in a production environment.

-### Client mode
+### Client mode (Java client library only)

+When you use Java for your application, you can use an official Java client library.
+In this case, you can choose one of the two client modes [`direct-kubernetes mode`](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/developer-guide-for-scalardb-cluster-with-java-api.md#direct-kubernetes-client-mode) and [`indirect mode`](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/developer-guide-for-scalardb-cluster-with-java-api.md#indirect-client-mode).

 From the perspective of performance, we recommend using the `direct-kubernetes` mode.
-To use the `direct-kubernetes` mode, you must use the Java client library and deploy your application pods on the same Kubernetes cluster as ScalarDB Cluster pods.
+To use the `direct-kubernetes` mode, you must deploy your application pods on the same Kubernetes cluster as ScalarDB Cluster pods.
+In this case, you do not need to deploy Envoy pods.

-If you use other programming languages than Java (i.e., you use gRPC API without Java client library) for your application, you need to use the `indirect` mode.
-If you cannot deploy your application pods on the same Kubernetes cluster as ScalarDB Cluster pods for some reason, you also need to use the `indirect` mode.
+If you cannot deploy your Java application pods on the same Kubernetes cluster as ScalarDB Cluster pods for some reason, you must use the `indirect` mode.
+In this case, you must deploy Envoy pods.

+**Note:** The client mode configuration is dedicated to the Java client library.
+When you use other programming languages than Java (i.e., you use [gRPC API](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-grpc-api-guide.md) and [gRPC SQL API](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-sql-grpc-api-guide.md) without the Java client library) for your application, there is no such configuration.
+In this case, you must deploy Envoy pods.

 ### Transaction manager configuration